x4dqn/Open3Dmap/README.md

 We are actively building out user authentication and cloud integration to support a seamless contributor workflow.
 This will enable users to:

 - Log in via email-based authentication (mobile-first)
-- Capture scans using the OpenARMap Android app
+- Capture scans using the Open3DMap Android app
 - Upload scans directly to the cloud
 - View and manage their uploaded scans on the web, including metadata, filtering, and map-based visualization